HusenjanDev/Quartz/content/Documents/0025 Finding Users With No Password Exiry In Active Directory.md

 ## Conclusion

-We should avoid using `NoPasswordExpiry` on user accounts because the user password might not have been changed after a data breach occurred on a service provider and threat actors can use these passwords to lateral move through our environment.
-It's therefore recommended to disable `NoPasswordExpiry` on all user accounts.
+We should avoid using `PasswordNeverExpires` on user accounts because the user password might not have been changed after a data breach occurred on a service provider and threat actors can use these passwords to lateral move through our environment.
+It's therefore recommended to disable `PasswordNeverExpires` on all user accounts.